reptowolf/tutoring/lesson01/README.md

 ___

 ## 2 Functions
 A function is a block of code which only runs when it is called.
-You can pass data, known as parameters, into a function:
+You can pass data, known as arguments, into a function:
 ```python
 def greet(name):
   print(f"Hello, {name}")